Federal Work-Study (FWS)General Information

 - When a student worker changes a job or adds an additional job, a change form may need to be completed at the Office of Human Resources.
 This form will make the appropriate changes to your information so that your paychecks will go to the right TC mailbox.

-- All workers must submit bi-weekly timesheets to the Office of Financial Aid to get paid.
+- All workers must submit bi-weekly online timesheets to the Office of Financial Aid to get paid.

 - There are separate timesheets for Federal Work-Study (Account #7829) employees and interim (Account #6254) employees.
 Only Federal Work-Study students who have been approved by the Office of Financial Aid should complete and submit the Federal Work-Study timesheet.